ThomasGareau/jfdaoust_website/README.md

 <p>Welcome to my GitHub page!
-I am a PhD student at <strong>Cornell University's Department of Government</strong>.
+I am a Faculty member at the School of Applied Politics of the Université de Sherbrooke (Québec, Canada), and honorary Lecturer at the University of Edinburgh where I was a tenure-track Faculty member (2020-2022).